Observational Insights on DBI K-essence Models Using Machine Learning and Bayesian Analysis: Cosmological Evolution and Observational Constraints in DBI-type k-essence Models

-The \textit{Pantheon+SH0ES} dataset comprises 1701 light curves corresponding to 1550 distinct Type Ia supernovae (SNe Ia), spanning a redshift range of $z=0.00122$ to $z=2.2613$ \cite{Brout, Scolnic}.
+The \PantheonShoes{} dataset comprises 1701 light curves corresponding to 1550 distinct Type Ia supernovae (SNe Ia), spanning a redshift range of $z=0.00122$ to $z=2.2613$ \cite{Brout, Scolnic}.
+However, to omit the peculiar velocity basing, we use only those data ranging from $z=0.01$ to $z=2.2613$.
+This includes 1590 data points (SNe Ia).
 The model parameters are constrained by comparing the observed and theoretical values of the distance modulus, which is defined as,